Bernard Curtis Brown II Memorial Space Camp Scholarship

 The MCEC Board of Directors established the Bernard Curtis Brown II Memorial Space Camp Scholarship in 2001.
 The scholarship gives military-connected children the opportunity to have a week-long experience bringing together the worlds of science, service and learning.
 It was created in memory of 11 year-old Bernard Curtis Brown II who died tragically on September 11, 2001, when the hijacked airliner on which he was a passenger crashed into the Pentagon.

 Each year since that tragic event, the Military Child Education Coalition has sent select students to Space Camp where military-connected children experience science, technology, engineering and math (STEM) programs in action.
 These programs were inspired by Dr. Wernher Von Braun, a rocket scientist who played a key role in sending astronauts to the moon.
-In 2012, the Fluor Corporation played a major role in funding several scholarships for students to attend Space Camp.
 We are honored to be able to extend these programs to military-connected children in memory of Bernard Curtis Brown II.

 The Bernard Curtis Brown II Memorial Space Camp scholarship is funded by the MCEC.
 The scholarship covers full tuition to include: